- Category: Materials

 - Platforms: VR, PC, Console, HTML

-Ice Cool is an advanced master material prepared especially to create multiple types of ice like ground ice, ice cubes, icebergs, crystals, glass and icicles.
-The translucent material option is a great solution for improving your level storytelling on cold arctic maps.
+Ice Cool is an advanced master material prepared especially to create multiple types of ice like ground ice, ice cubes, icebergs, crystals, glass, and icicles.
+The translucent material option is a great solution for improving your level by storytelling on cold arctic maps.
 Designed and optimized specially for Mobile, Virtual Reality, and stylized PC/Console games.

-- Uses NEW FAST cracks rendering method.
-Implementation of new cheap iterative technique of parallax for rendering deep cracks based on Signed Distance Field Textures.
-Thanks to using SDF result effect stays clean and smooth even on closeups with using only 7 texture reads!
+- Uses the NEW FAST cracks rendering method.
+Implementation of the new cheap iterative technique of parallax for rendering deep cracks based on Signed Distance Field Textures.
+Thanks to using the SDF result effect stays clean and smooth even on closeups with using only 7 texture reads!
 (5 times faster than other methods).

 - Supports multiple types of refraction.
 Supported cube map with box projection mapping/screen color/ build in refraction pin.

 - Advanced translucency options.
-Translucency supports depth fading fog for better quality of covering the objects inside the ice.
+Translucency supports depth fading fog for a better quality of covering the objects inside the ice.

 - Icy vertex offsets.
 Material supports configurable Vertex displacement for Icicles.

 - Masked dithering.
-You can configure system to use translucent material only where you need and dither the opaque material around the wholes.
+You can configure the system to use translucent material only where you need and dither the opaque material around the wholes.

 - Efficient and GPU friendly.
 Uses between 90-210 instructions depending on the number of features enabled can be used on VR and even mobile.

-- Copy Material (Easy one) – Copy example material and modify parameter to fit the requirements.
+- Copy Material (Easy one) – Copy example material and modify the parameter to fit the requirements.
 You can check the example materials in the demo IceMap.

-- Create Material (Hard one) – Create material instance from master material and setup material parameters from scratch.
+- Create Material (Hard one) – Create a material instance from master material and setup material parameters from scratch.

 It is good practice to create New Folder where the materials created using Ice Cool package will be stored.
 Try to not modify or add any content do the Ice Cool package it will protect your project from problems after downloading the new updates of the package.